-A project description (proposal), as described in the application component section below, should be limited to no more than a total of 75 pages.
-The project description should also include a title page and a table of content but these pages (title and table of content) will not count towards the project description 75-page limit.
+A project description (proposal), as described in the application component section below, should be limited to no more than a total of 60 pages for the pre-proposal and 75 pages for the final proposal.
+The project description should also include a title page and a table of content but these pages (title and table of content) will not count towards the project description 60- or 75-page limit.
 For applications submitted in electronic format, acceptable formats are limited to Adobe Acrobat (.PDF) or Microsoft Word files.
 All application materials should use a legible 11- or 12-point font with 1-inch margins on all sides.

-Project descriptions that exceed the 75-page limit will be shortened by removing pages at the end of the proposal narrative (see elements a-c and 4. and 5. of the component section below) before it is forwarded to merit reviewers for evaluation.
+Pre-proposal project descriptions that exceed the 60-page limit will be shortened by removing pages at the end of the proposal narrative (see elements a-c of the component section below) before it is forwarded to merit reviewers for evaluation.
 Pages excised from lengthy applications will not be reviewed or considered.
 Applications that are incomplete, unclear, or contain numerous typographical errors may not be understood effectively by reviewers, resulting in lower evaluation scores, so applicants are advised to review their application materials closely before they are submitted to the agency for consideration.